mluis7/xml2xpath/README.md

 	//defaultns:entry/defaultns:author/name
 	//defaultns:entry/defaultns:author
 	//defaultns:entry/defaultns:author/name

+## TL;DR

+> You see, in this world there's two kinds of people, my friend: Those with loaded guns and those who dig.
+You dig.
+(The Good, The Bad and The Ugly)

+... those with TL;DR, and those who read.
+You read.

+Just kidding :-D

+A common use case could be to start passing the xpath expression of a known element in the tree

+    xml2xpath.sh -a -s "//table[@id[.='t1']]" -l resources/test.html

+Or

+    xml2xpath.sh -a -g -s //table[@id[.='t1'] and descendant::tr[@class='headerRow']] -l resources/test.html

+## Running tests
+All at once with `test-all.sh` or one at a time

+     cd tests
+     ./test-

+     ./test-html-base.sh

+Result:

+	TC01 : Basic test (-l)
+	  Command: ../xml2xpath.sh  -l resources/test.html
+	PASSED
+    ...
+    ...
+	TC06 : HTML relative paths (-s) containing axes expression axes::elem
+	  Command: ../xml2xpath.sh -a -s //table[@id[.='t1'] and descendant::tr[@class='headerRow']] -l resources/test.html
+	PASSED

+Running the test command given in result as shown (adding missing quotes if needed :-p )

+    ../xml2xpath.sh -a -s "//table[@id[.='t1'] and descendant::tr[@class='headerRow']]" -l resources/test.htm

 ## Generate an XML from an XSD and show its XPaths
 If an XSD file is provided and **xmlbeans** package is installed, try to create an XML instance and print the XPath from it.